ShadowRZ/nyx-bot/SETUP.md

 replace every instance of "nyx-bot" and its variances with your own project's name.

-By default, the bot will run with the config file at `./config.yaml`.
+By default, the bot will run with the config file at `./nyx_bot.toml`.
 However, an alternative relative or absolute filepath can be specified after the command:

 ```
-nyx-bot other-config.yaml
+nyx-bot other-config.toml
 ```

 ## Final steps